 Question 5.
 Are the guidelines on the scope of information to be shared during the communication appropriate and sufficiently clear?
 Are the issues on which information may be shared in Annex I appropriate and sufficiently clear?
 Please indicate any additional issues to be included.

 See our key points above.
 The draft guidelines are ambiguous, as ‘information shared’ could be interpreted as topics to be discussed or topics on which extensive written materials are expected to be shared.
 Our understanding is that the former is intended, and we recommend that this is made clearer.
-We note that some of the information should already be available to supervisors (for example from management) and there is not a clear argument made as to why they would need to be included in the scope of these guidelines as information that the auditor would be expected to provide.
+We note that some of the information should already be available to supervisors (for example from management) and it is not clear why they would need to be included in the scope of these guidelines as information that the auditor would be expected to provide.
 The themes identified in 4.2.1 are appropriate areas for discussion, but auditors should not be obliged to provide written materials on them.
 Further detail on this is provided below (paragraphs 20-22).

 Paragraph 30c of the draft guidelines states that relevant information would include the ability of the credit institution to continue as a going concern.
 This is a key topic.
 As such, it is already subject to disclosure requirements under company law, corporate governance codes and audit and accounting standards.
 Deloitte agrees that going concern should form part of the dialogue between supervisors and auditors.
 We do not believe this prompts an additional requirement for auditors to supply written information to supervisors on the subject.